Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Introduction

-\paragraph{Contributions} This paper characterizes \emph{policy confounding}, a term we use to name the above-described phenomenon.
-To do so, we introduce a mathematical framework that helps us investigate different types of state representations.
-Moreover, we provide a series of clarifying examples that illustrate how, as a result of policy confounding, the agent may learn representations based on spurious correlations that do not guarantee OOT generalization.
+\paragraph{Contributions} This paper introduces and characterizes the phenomenon of \emph{policy confounding}.
+To do so, we provide a mathematical framework that helps us describe the different types of state representations, and reveal how, as a result of policy confounding, the agent may learn representations based on spurious correlations that do not guarantee OOT generalization.
+Moreover, we include a series of clarifying examples that illustrate how this occurs.
 Unfortunately, we do not have a complete answer for how to prevent policy confounding.
 However, we suggest a few off-the-shelf solutions that may help mitigate its effects.
 We hope this paper will create awareness among the RL community about the risks of policy confounding and inspire further research on this topic.